CephalofairGames/frosthaven-faq/index.md

 **Item 049** - <span class="hidden">**Cruel Dagger** This item is missing a Spent symbol.</span>

-**Item 076 ** - <span class="hidden">**Horn of Command - Can I change the order of my summon's action so it attacks and then moves?** No. You determine how it uses its abilities, but the ordering stays the same.</span>
+**Item 076** - <span class="hidden">**Horn of Command - Can I change the order of my summon's action so it attacks and then moves?** No. You determine how it uses its abilities, but the ordering stays the same.</span>

-**Item 084 - **<span class="hidden">Level X cards are Level 1 cards for all purposes.</span>
+**Item 084** - <span class="hidden">Level X cards are Level 1 cards for all purposes.</span>

-**Item 093 - ** <span class="hidden">You use this potion after a Null modifier is drawn.
+**Item 093** - <span class="hidden">You use this potion after a Null modifier is drawn.
 You do not need to announce it beforehand.
-This potion [i]can[/i] be used if the modifier is flipped for a Summon's attack.</span>
+This potion <i>can</i> be used if the modifier is flipped for a Summon's attack.</span>

-**Item 098** - <span class="hidden">**If I have the Level 2 Alchemist, can I distill the Unhealthy Mixture?
+**Item 098, Question 1** - <span class="hidden">**If I have the Level 2 Alchemist, can I distill the Unhealthy Mixture?
 What happens?  **For the Unhealthy Mixture, you can distill it into any herb of a type whose window for this potion has been revealed.
 If you’ve only combined two Rockroots and two Snowthistles, you can only distill it into one of those two ingredients.
-While the game does not ‘remember’ which specific ingredients your original potion was made from, the alchemy board does.
+While the game does not ‘remember’ which specific ingredients your original potion was made from, the alchemy board does.</span>

-**This item has no cost in the card.
-Can I just take it whenever I want for free?** No. Potion costs are set by the alchemy board, not the item card.
+**Item 098, Question 2** - <span class="hidden">**This item has no cost in the card.
+Can I just take it whenever I want for free?** No. Potion costs are set by the alchemy board, not the item card.</span>

-**I don't get it, this item is terrible.** This can be used for crafting and a few other uses.
+**Item 098, Question 3** - <span class="hidden">**I don't get it, this item is terrible.** This can be used for crafting and a few other uses.
 It can also be distilled to 'transform' herbs as described above.</span>

-**Item 109 - <span class="hidden">Can I use the same potion twice in one turn with this?**  Sometimes.
+**Item 109** - <span class="hidden">**Can I use the same potion twice in one turn with this?**  Sometimes.
 If a potion does not have a round bonus icon (like a healing potion), you can refresh it and use it again during your turn.
 If a potion has a round bonus (like Item 088), it cannot be; round bonuses can't be dismissed, and even if you could, dismissing it would end the first potion's effect.</span>

-**Item 110 - **<span class="hidden">You use this potion after a Null modifier is drawn.
+**Item 110** - <span class="hidden">You use this potion after a Null modifier is drawn.
 You do not need to announce it beforehand.
-This potion [i]can[/i] be used if the modifier is flipped for a Summon's attack.</span>
+This potion <i>can</i> be used if the modifier is flipped for a Summon's attack.</span>

-**Item 113 - **<span class="hidden">If the card chosen has one Lost action and one non-loss persistent, the persistent effectively becomes a Persistent Loss.
+**Item 113** - <span class="hidden">If the card chosen has one Lost action and one non-loss persistent, the persistent effectively becomes a Persistent Loss.
 It will go to the lost pile, not discard, when the persistent is removed.</span>

 **Item 115** - <span class="hidden">**How does this work for effects that require multiple elements to be consumed? **You still need to consume any other elements needed.
 This only lets you ignore one.</span>